 Some of them are ‘official’ but most of them are not, and Dave could tell when a painting was done in a hurry by someone working probably at night-time, in a rush, hoping not to get caught; knowing that at any time the council may come along and wash his art off the wall – though recent budget cuts mean they don’t tend to do that so much apparently, unless there are complaints – or a passer-by might choose to deface their work, either creatively or otherwise (I for one could not spot the difference – see below).

-The paintings below left for instance feature three different artists: for the muslim woman in the burkha holding hands with the white man the artist had to first get the approval of the local muslim community.
+The painting on the left below for instance features three different artists: for the muslim woman in the burkha holding hands with the white man the artist had to first get the approval of the local muslim community.
 The queen’s head underneath the child on the seesaw was added, at a later date by a different artist, knowing tourists would flock to take photos of the boy and the sunset.

 The painting on the right is recognisably by the same artist as the boy on the seesaw.
 His theme is innocent victims of militarism and war – look closely at the ‘flowers’.